-To do this Do this
+To do this ...
+Do this ...

-Locate and Activate a Type thought Enter the Type's name search for any other kir matching result in the d in the Search box as you would to nd of thought, then click the Irop-down list.
+Locate and Activate a Type thought Enter the Type's name in the Search box as you would to search for any other kind of thought, then click the matching result in the drop-down list.

-- +N + - Derson 0